flare-foundation/attestation-client/docs/attestation-types/00001-payment.md

 - `inUtxo`:
   - size (bytes): 1
   - internal type: `NumberLike`
-  - description: Index of the sourceAddress on UTXO chains.
+  - description: Index of the source address on UTXO chains.
 Always 0 on non-UTXO chains.
 - `utxo`:
   - size (bytes): 1
   - internal type: `NumberLike`
-  - description: Index of the receivingAddress on UTXO chains.
+  - description: Index of the receiving address on UTXO chains.
 Always 0 on non-UTXO chains.

 ## Verification rules